kissgyorgy/my-stars/README.md

 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
 - [EpicenterHQ/epicenter](https://github.com/EpicenterHQ/epicenter) - Open-source, local-first apps.
 - [winfunc/opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
-- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI
+- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
 - [omnara-ai/omnara](https://github.com/omnara-ai/omnara) - Omnara (YC S25) - Talk to Your AI Agents from Anywhere!
 - [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
 - [synthetic-lab/octofriend](https://github.com/synthetic-lab/octofriend) - An open-source coding helper.
 Very friendly!
 - [anomalyco/opencode](https://github.com/anomalyco/opencode) - The open source coding agent.
 - [zig-wasm/zig-mcp](https://github.com/zig-wasm/zig-mcp) - Model Context Protocol (MCP) server that provides up-to-date documentation for the Zig programming language standard library and builtin functions
-- [ryoppippi/ccusage](https://github.com/ryoppippi/ccusage) - A CLI tool for analyzing Claude Code/Codex CLI usage from local JSONL files.
+- [ryoppippi/ccusage](https://github.com/ryoppippi/ccusage) - Analyze coding (agent) CLI token usage and costs from local data.
-- [stan-smith/FossFLOW](https://github.com/stan-smith/FossFLOW) - Make beautiful isometric infrastructure diagrams
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.